 How to Detect Phishing Scams

-They often have a sense of urgency, telling victims that if they fail to update, verify or confirm their personal or account information, access to their accounts will be suspended.
+Have a sense of urgency, telling victims that if they fail to update, verify or confirm their personal or account information, access to their accounts will be suspended

 Credit and check card numbers